-If you have any questions about our Notice of Privacy Practices, please contact: Regional Task Force on the Homeless 4699 Murphy Canyon Rd., San Diego, CA 92123 858-292-7627
+If you have any questions about our Notice of Privacy Practices, please contact:

+Regional Task Force on the Homeless

+4699 Murphy Canyon Rd., San Diego, CA 92123

+858-292-7627

 I acknowledge receipt of the HMIS Notice of Privacy Practices.

-Client Signature

-Client Name, Printed

-Inability to Obtain Acknowledgement

-To be completed only if no signature is obtained.
-If it is not possible to obtain the client's acknowledgement, describe the good faith efforts made to obtain the client's acknowledgement, and the reasons why the acknowledgement was not obtained:
+Client Signature Client Name, Printed Date Inability to Obtain Acknowledgeme ent . , e is obtained.
+If it is not possible to de to obtain the client's acknowled • Staff Member's Signature Staff Name and Title Printed Date

-Staff Member's Signature

-Staff Name and Title Printed
+San Diego County CoC Homeless Management Information System (HMIS) Summary of Privacy Practices